george24601/notes/mgmt/build_team.md

 HR should work with front-line managers to monitor the level of demands they’re placing on people, as well as the balance between demands and resources.
 The higher the work demands, the higher employees’ need for support, acknowledgement, or opportunities for recovery.

 when commenting, compare with the same person's previous product, to cushion the shocks

-We also encouraged our employees to interview elsewhere regularly.
-That was the most reliable and efficient way to learn how competitive our pay was.

 “Instead of 150 new people, are you sure you don’t want 75 people whom you pay twice as much because they have twice as much experience and can be higher performers?”
 We change by parcticing a different behavior, that, over time, leads us to think about things differently